alienworld1/weather-app/README.md

 # weather-app
-A simple weather app using WeatherAPI
+A simple weather app using WeatherAPI.
+You can view it [here](https://alienworld1.github.io/weather-app/).